-- b) De minimis exemption for matters affecting nonparties.4 An employee may participate in a particular matter involving specific parties in which the disqualifying interest arises from the ownership by the employee, his spouse, or minor children of securities issued by one or more entities that are not parties to the matter but that are affected by the matter if: - (1) The securities are publicly traded, or are long-term federal government or municipal securities. - (2) The aggregate market value of the holdings of the employee, his spouse and minor children in the securities of all affected entities (including securities exempted under subparagraph (A) of this section) does not exceed \$25,000.
+- B. De minimis exemption for matters affecting nonparties.
+8 An employee may participate in a particular matter involving specific parties in which the disqualifying interest arises from the ownership by the employee, the employee's spouse, or minor children of securities issued by one or more entities that are not parties to the matter but that are affected by the matter if: - (1) the securities are publicly traded, or are long-term federal government or municipal securities; and - (2) the aggregate market value of the holdings of the employee, his spouse and minor children in the securities of all affected entities (including securities exempted under subparagraph (A) of this section) does not exceed \$25,000. - C. De minimis exemption for a matter of general applicability.
+An employee may participate in a particular matter of general applicability, such as rulemaking, where the disqualifying financial interest arises from ownership by the employee, the employee's spouse or minor children of securities issued by one or more entities affected by the matter, if: - (1) the securities are publicly traded, or are municipal securities, the market value of which does not exceed: - (a) \$25,000 in any one such entity; and - (b) \$50,000 in all affected entities; or - (2) the securities are long-term federal government securities, the market value of which does not exceed \$50,000.